erengazioglu/42-get_next_line/README.md

 ### Implementation

-Here's the initial algorithm I drafted in pseudocode:
+Here's the algorithm I initially drafted in pseudocode:

 (init)
 - malloc a string named `buffer` with `size=buf_size * sizeof(char)`.
 Don't ever re-malloc this one. (static for sure)